Accelerated Innovation

 • How will the right teams work together during the accelerator?

-• What changes when Integrated GenAI Change Management readiness improves?
+• What changes when Technical Change Discipline readiness improves?

 • How quickly can we act on the findings?